AMWA-TV/ms-05-02/docs/Concepts.md

 # Concepts

-The webIDL definitions are available [here](../idl/NC-Framework.webidl).
+The Web IDL definitions are available [here](../idl/NC-Framework.webidl).

 The definitions include datatypes and classes which include properties, methods and events.